-Educational Living Eggs in school for two weeks.
-Visits/Visitors Visit from the Raptor Foundation.
+Educational Living Eggs in school from Monday 26th February for two weeks.
+Visits/Visitors Visit from the Raptor Foundation on 8th March.

 Our Curriculum for Year 2 for the First Half of Summer Term Context for Learning: Farm to Fork!